AvePoint/fly-client/powershell/README.md

 ## Documentation for Cmdlets

-We also provided some other powershell commands with which you can automatic your migration process.
+We also provided some other powershell commands with which you can automate your migration process.
 You can refer to the [**documentation**](docs/FlyApi.md) for more details.

 ## About Fly